ioerror/vula/README.md

 # Status

 Vula is functional today, although it has a number of known issues documented in the `TODO` file.
-It is ready for testing by people who are proficient with networking and the commandline.
-It is not yet ready for novice users to test without assistance.
+It is ready for daily use by people who are proficient with networking and the commandline, but we do not yet recommend it for people who are not.

 If you encounter problems while running it, the steps to disable it are currently `sudo systemctl stop vula.slice` followed by `sudo ip link del vula`.
 Please open an issue on codeberg if you encounter any problems!

 # Requirements